durga-d/Learn-Java/README.md

 # Learn-Java
-will add the files from eclipse
+will add the program practice files